 The Employer and his delegated representatives shall attempt to schedule work, in so far as possible, to preclude changes in the vacation scheduling.

-Employees shall submit a request for vacation time of five (5) consecutive workdays or more, with first and second choices.
-The first choice for the first two (2) weeks requested shall be scheduled where practicable on the basis of seniority within specific job title classifications.
-No more than three (3) superior officers shall be permitted to be absent at any one time, it being understood that the county reserves the right to transfer employees to cover for employees on vacation, and it being further understood that whenever an employee is on National Guard (or similar military) duty the maximum number of employees on vacation shall be reduced to two (2).
+Employees shall submit a request for vacation time of five consecutive workdays or more, with first and second choices.
+The first choice for the first two weeks requested shall be scheduled where practicable on the basis of seniority within specific job title classifications.
+No more than four (4) Correction Officers shall be permitted to be absent at any one time provided that staffing level remains at 54 or above.
+It is understood that the county reserves the right to transfer employees to cover for employees on vacation, and it is further understood that whenever an employee is on National Guard (or similar military) duty the maximum number of employees on vacation shall be reduced to two (2).
 Vacations of less than five (5) consecutive workdays may be scheduled by mutual agreement between the employee and his supervisor or department head.

 The vacation policy as described above is intended as an ongoing method to ensure the maximum ease of access to accumulated vacation leave time for staff.
 It shall not nor is intended to compromise or infringe upon management rights as described in Article Five of the labor agreement.

 If a permanent employee dies having vacation credits, a sum of money equal to the compensation figured on his salary rate at the time of death shall be calculated and paid to his estate or legal representative.

 No vacation days shall be taken for less than a full day, except at the discretion of the department head.